Creamy white chocolate frosting sandwiched between two soft and chewy Gingersnaps — the perfect combination!

 Now, I know my share of white chocolate haters.
 And I get it.
 It’s just not chocolate.

 But that rich, buttery, creamy white chocolate complements other, stronger flavours so well that its one of my favorites.

-- ¾ cup melted butter
+- 3/4 cup unsalted butter (room temperature)

 - 1 cup packed brown sugar